ElektraInitiative/libelektra/doc/help/elektra-bootstrapping.md

 To support that experience, a so-called **default backend** is responsible in the case that nothing was configured so far.
 It must have a storage that is able to store full Elektra semantics.
-To avoid reimplementation of storage plugins, for default storage plugins (`storage` or in code `KDB_STORAGE`) is used.
+To avoid reimplementation of storage plugins, a default storage plugin (`storage` or in code `KDB_STORAGE`) is used.
 A resolver plugin (`resolver` or in code `KDB_RESOLVER`) takes care of the inevitable portability issues.
 The **default backend** stores configuration in `KDB_DB_FILE`.
 One can easily avoid the usage of the default backend by simple mounting another backend to `/`.